Raz-Saad/Cloud_Computing_Final_Assignment/README.md

 # Part A: Build a basic user system
+## Overview
+In this part we implement the foundational user system for a social network.
+The system includes APIs for creating, retrieving, and deleting users, as well as uploading profile pictures securely.
+The project is built using AWS services such as Lambda, CDK, API Gateway, S3, and DynamoDB.

 ## Lambdas
 ### Registration
 A Lambda function that receives a username, email, password, and full name, then creates a user in the DynamoDB user’s table with the hashed password. <br>